PascalineBo/Power_Query_Project/README.md

 # Power_Query_Project
 Collect and transform data to respect GDPR requirements

-## Collect Data using SQL Requests
+## Collect Data using cautious SQL Requests

-## Transform Data using Microsoft Power Query
+## Transform Data using Microsoft Power Query formulas to guarantee more anonymity
 See Boireau_Pascaline_3_rapport_042023.pdf